-The Company decreased bank debt from \$1.9m to \$1.6m during the financial year, whilst also increasing the cash balance of \$4.6m at 30 June 2019 from \$3.9m at 30 June 2018.
-The decrease in the bank debt results from timing of loan repayments and working capital flows.
+The Company increased bank debt from \$1.6m to \$3.1m during the financial year, whilst also increasing the cash balance to \$6.4m at 30 June 2020 from \$4.6m at 30 June 2019.
+The increase in bank debt results primarily from the funds advanced as part of the payroll protection program in the US being \$0.9m.
+The balance is from timing of loan repayments and working capital flows.
+The Group anticipates it will meet the conditions for the loan advanced under the payroll protection program in the US to be forgiven at 31st December 2020.